Cooking Gorgeous

 Cover the bowl and let it marinate for a minimum of 2 hours, ideally overnight.
 After the marinating period, place the meat mixture on a large piece of tin foil.

-doner mixture shaped into a log
+The meat mixture is shaped into a log.

 Shape it into a log or cylinder, about 2-3 inches in diameter, and wrap it tightly, ensuring it is compact and holds its shape.

-doner kebab tightly wrapped in foil
+Doner kebab tightly wrapped in foil.

 Preheat your oven to 356°F (180°C).
 Line a baking tray with aluminum foil.
 Thread two skewers through the log; they will make it easier to hold the doner vertically and slice thinly.